amco/unity-gesture-recognizer/README.md

 - You can save backups of the gesture dataset using presets
 - See DemoScene for usage example
 # Change log
+- 1.0.2
+	- Code cleaning and recalculation of patterns at start instead of doing it on the first stroke
 - 1.0.1
 	- Recalculation of patterns only when needed
 - 1.0.0